Bov's Need to know a few things

 I have searched and the i cant find the answers for the questions i want.
 So here it goes

-I have an understanding that a negative of having a bov is bad fuel economy and un wanted attention But i want to know what are some of the other problems or issues with having a vented/plumbed back bov on my GC8 I want a plumbed back on mine but i want to know if it will stuff anything up on my engine and would running a vented bov would make my car have engine troubles or anything like that any help woudl be appreciated cheers Marti |
+I want a plumbed back on mine but i want to know if it will stuff anything up on my engine and would running a vented bov would make my car have engine troubles or anything like that

 There is no use in fitting an aftermarket plumb back BOV.

-Keep your stocker, it will work better and will do exactly the same thing.
-Vented BOV could possibly make your car run like poo if you're on the stock ECU. |
+Vented BOV could possibly make your car run like poo if you're on the stock ECU.

 Hmmmm ok then, but it wont hurt the engine in anyway, is it ok to run an aftermarket plumb back, and what would i use to plumb up the standard bov return pipes ? just a rubber stopper